-Later on that same day, Legion's counsel sent the Company's counsel an email, proposing a cooperation framework.
+On March 20, 2023, Legion's counsel sent the Company's counsel an email, proposing a cooperation framework.

 On March 21, 2023, the Board met and determined to exercise its discretion and provide a limited waiver of the deficiencies in Legion's Purported Nomination Notice with respect to Messrs.
 Hasara and Lewis.